hmrc/agent-access-control/README.md

 }
 ```

-`play-authorisation` library will get the tax regime and the client identifier in that regime from the URL path using
+The `play-authorisation` library will get the tax regime and the client identifier in that regime from the URL path using
-a pattern. (default: `/([\w]+)/([^/]+)/?.*`, overridable with the _pattern_ conf key; tax regime is also overridable
+a pattern. (default: `/([\w]+)/([^/]+)/?.*`, override with the _pattern_ conf key; tax regime is also overridable
-with the _account_ conf key) In the example it is going to be sa and the sa utr.
+with the _account_ configuration key).
+In the example it is going to be 'SA' and the SA UTR.
 Auth service will check if the given
-user is logged in, and if not and the logged-in user is an agent, it will delegate to this service because the
+user is logged in, and if the logged-in user is an agent, it will delegate to Agent Access Control as the
 _delegatedAuthRule_ is set to `sa-auth`.

 N.B.: all of the above is about how to use this with the current version of `play-authorisation`, 3.3.0.